A nonlinear version of Bourgain's projection theorem

 \subsection{Entropy basics}

-In this section we prove a lower bound for the entropy of smooth images of measures in terms of entropy of linear images of conditional measures in a multiscale decomposition, see Proposition \ref{prop:entropy-of-image-measure}.
-We then deduce a robust version, which is the one that gets used in the proofs of our main results, see Proposition \ref{prop:good-bound-from-below}
+In this section we prove Proposition \ref{prop:good-bound-from-below}.
 We start by reviewing some basic facts about (Shannon) entropy.
 Recall that if $\nu\in\cP(\R^d$) and $\mathcal{A}$ is a finite partition of $\R^d$, up to a $\nu$-null set, then the entropy of $\nu$ with respect to $\mathcal{A}$ is given by

 with the usual convention $0\cdot \log 0=0$, and in the case $\mathcal{A}=\cD_m$, we write $H_m(\nu) = H(\nu,\cD_m)$.
 Likewise, we define the conditional entropy with respect to the finite measurable partition $\mathcal{G}$ by